Home Office Relaxes Requirements for International Footballer Recruitment

 “As English football’s governing body, we oversee the whole football ecosystem, and we wanted to create a new model which would meet the different objectives of our football stakeholders.
 We worked closely with the clubs and the leagues, and have designed a progressive solution which will give clubs additional access to international talent and incentivise playing opportunities for English talent.”

-Changes to the International Sportsperson visa and English clubs’ recruitment of new players came into effect from the most recent opening of the transfer window on 14 June 2023.
+Changes to the International Sportsperson visa and English clubs’ recruitment of new players came into effect from the most opening of the 2023 summer transfer window.

 Table of Contents